PN summer web series kicks off in July! Learn more

 We sat down with Gil to learn about his journey in more detail.

-FPN: Tell me a bit about yourself.
+FPN: Tell us a bit about yourself.

 FPN: How did your peripheral neuropathy diagnosis come about?